 export type User = z.infer<typeof UserSchema>;

 Zod adds about 12kb gzipped to your bundle.
-For apps hitting internal APIs you control, I skip it.
-For third-party APIs that occasionally send malformed responses, it's saved me hours of debugging in staging.
+For apps hitting internal APIs you control, I'd skip it.
+For third-party APIs that occasionally send malformed responses, it pays for itself the first time a bad payload hits staging.

 Your fetcher is just an async function that returns typed data.
 Keep it separate from the query config.
 This makes it testable and reusable across multiple queries.